 Note: The policy of the Skagit Y is to allow to self-identify their gender.

-**During COVID-19, we ask that you do not leave any belongings in the locker rooms so that our team can sanitize the locker rooms between each session.
-Please bring all belongings with you to the Aquatics Center, Wellness Center, or Gym.
-2/10/21
+*We ask that you do not leave any belongings in the locker rooms so that our team can sanitize the locker rooms between each session.
+Please use the lockers or bring all belongings with you to the Aquatics Center, Wellness Center, or Gym.

 Electronic Device Usage